New Vitamin D Recommendations from the Institute of Medicine Are Inadequate

 December 1, 2010

-On November 30,2010, the National Academy of Sciences Institute of Medicine (IOM) released new recommendations for vitamin D that greatly lag the progress seen in current research.
+On November 30, 2010, the National Academy of Sciences Institute of Medicine (IOM) released new recommendations for vitamin D that greatly lag the progress seen in current research.

-The IOM established new Daily Recommended Intakes for vitamin D, resulting in a all-too conservative increase in the recommended intakes by establishing an Estimated Average Requirement (EAR) for adults of 400 IU/day and a Recommended Dietary Allowance (RDA) for adults of 600 IU/day (800 IU/day for those aged 71+).
+The IOM established new Daily Recommended Intakes for vitamin D, resulting in an all-too conservative increase in the recommended intakes by establishing an Estimated Average Requirement (EAR) for adults of 400 IU/day and a Recommended Dietary Allowance (RDA) for adults of 600 IU/day (800 IU/day for those aged 71+).

 In addition, the Tolerable Upper Intake Level (UL), representing the dose at which there are no known adverse effects, not a recommended daily suggestion - was doubled from 2,000 to 4,000 IU/day for adults.

-First, Robert P. Heaney, MD, a professor of medicine at Creighton University in Omaha, Neb., who is the one of the most credible long-time calcium researchers in the world, and a noted vitamin D researcher, too, dismissed it.
-Heaney rarely has harsh words but he was quoted as saying of the new guidelines: “They are way too conservative.
-There is evidence to support higher numbers.”
+First, Robert P. Heaney, MD, a professor of medicine at Creighton University in Omaha, Neb., who is the one of the world's most credible long-time calcium researchers, while also having published over 100 vitamin D studies, dismissed it.

-Dr. Heaney was on the panel when the panel last issued recommendations, in 1997.
 However, oddly, he was not included on the panel this time.
 The panel asked for his suggestions that were based on the most up-to-date published data on vitamin D, but did not use them.

-One point he made is that there were no REAL vitamin D expert scientists on the panel who made these recommendations.
 Further, while the IOM has been the voice of conservative credible government medical research in the past, Heaney said that the "...principle casualty of this is the credibility of the IOM."

 Why?
 Well, the recommendations given were not credible.

-If you put Dr. Heaney or any of the other dozen expert vitamin D researchers on the panel, the recommendations would have been much higher.
 For instance, the Lowest Observed Adverse Effect Level (LOAEL) for vitamin D is currently 3,800 IU.
-The experts note that this number is based on one poorly-designed study and that numerous more recent studies have shown safety, such that the LOAEL might be raised to 10,000 IU/day.
-RDA’s would have been raised to 1,000 IU for adults, at a minimum, according to their statements.
-(Drs.
-Vieth, Hollick, Hollis, Cannell, etc.)
+The experts note that this number is based on one poorly-designed study and that numerous more recent studies have shown safety using higher doses, such that the UL, should be raised to 10,000 IU/day.

-But really, some of them would raise vitamin D recommendations much higher.
+However, some of them would raise vitamin D recommendations much higher.
 For instance, for pregnant women, the Thrasher study recently showed that 4,000 IU of vitamin D decreased the rate of premature delivery by half, but mothers’ blood levels STILL did not measure optimally, so the recommendation might even be higher, like 6,000 IU, as is said by Hollis below.

-Also rarely heard are harsh words from expert vitamin D researcher Dr. Bruce Hollis, “Basically, what is going to happen here is nothing," said a disgusted-sounding Bruce W. Hollis, professor of pediatrics at the Medical University of South Carolina.
-Hollis, who gave expert testimony to the committee, has found significant benefits to infants whose breast-feeding mothers take 6,000 IU of Vitamin D daily - 10 times the new guideline.
+“Basically, what is going to happen here is nothing," said a disgusted-sounding Bruce W. Hollis, professor of pediatrics at the Medical University of South Carolina.
+Hollis, who gave expert testimony to the committee that they didn't use.

 Although the new recommendations of 600 IU per day for most children and adults are triple the old guideline, Hollis and other experts said that was too small to matter.